CloudLabsAI-Azure/azure-ai-agents-labs/lab-4.md

     ReportAgent completed successfully.
     Calling ValidationAgent...
     ValidationAgent completed successfully.
-    The report for Northwind Plus has been generated.
-Please check the Northwind Plus Report.md file for the report.
+    The report for Northwind Health Standard has been generated.
+Please check the Northwind Health Standard Report.md file for the report.
     Orchestrator Agent is starting...
     ```